 Online & Campus Based - Visit Website

-Northeastern University's Family Nurse Practitioner Master's program prepares advanced healthcare professionals to deliver comprehensive primary care across diverse settings.
-This hybrid online program offers flexible learning with two annual campus intensives, enabling students to complete clinical rotations locally while advancing their nursing expertise.
-Graduates become skilled clinicians equipped to provide evidence-based, culturally competent care to individuals and families, with opportunities for full-time or part-time study and no GRE requirement.
+Northeastern University's Family Nurse Practitioner Master's program delivers comprehensive primary care training through a hybrid online format with two annual campus intensives.
+This flexible program allows students to complete clinical rotations locally while advancing their nursing expertise.
+With no GRE requirement, it offers full-time or part-time study options and requires 750 clinical hours.
+Graduates become skilled clinicians prepared to provide evidence-based, culturally competent care to diverse populations across various healthcare settings.

 • Hybrid online/in-person format